Install using Visual Studio Code

 Web Installer - Lets Get Started

-When the installer is done you will automatically be logged into the backoffice.
+After entering the credentials, you are logged into the backoffice.